midzer/beerbase/content/breweries/grolsche-bierbrouwerij/grolsch-premium-weizen.md

 upc: 0
 ---
 Grolsch Premium Weizen is the main wheat beer made by Grolsch.
-It is made according to the German Reinheitsgebot (German Beer Purity Law")
+It is made according to the German Reinheitsgebot (\German Beer Purity Law\")